 “Are you really going to cover Black hair in 22 minutes?
 Good luck!” says Heidi G. McGowen, Unit Production Manager and Producer.

-The weight of making a hair journey decision is a lot for any Black woman, let alone a teenager.
-And the episode does a great job exploring this really dense and complex topic with creativity, humor, and sensitivity.
+The weight of making a hair-journey decision is a lot for any Black woman, let alone a teenager.
+And the episode does a great job exploring this dense, complex topic with creativity, humor and sensitivity.

 “[I want people to take away] the resounding message that Black hair in any form is beautiful and perfect as long as it’s what you want,” Robinson says.
 “Do it.
 And that’s all that matters.”

-In 2019, ESSENCE reported on countless incidences around the country in which Black men and women experienced discrimination as it pertained to their hair.
+In 2019, ESSENCE reported on countless incidents around the country in which Black men and women experienced discrimination as it pertained to their hair.
 But the CROWN Act has only been passed in three states to date.
-So, to start a new year focused on Black girls—teaching them and everyone else that our hair is beautiful in any form we choose to wear it—is pretty groundbreaking for network television.
-It adds to the social side of the conversation that often has more impact than legislation on it own.
+So, to start a new year focused on Black girls—teaching them, and everyone else, that our hair is beautiful in any form we choose to wear it—is pretty groundbreaking for network television.
+It adds to the social side of the conversation, which often has more impact than legislation on it own.

-The personal accounts peppered into the episode from the women who work on the show are a refreshing addition to the storytelling.
-They feel genuine and relatable.
-They might not be able to get to everything in 22 minutes, but black-ish does a great job sharing a small piece of how a seemingly minor hair decision can have a huge impact for a young Black girl.Share :
+The personal accounts peppered into the episode from the women who work on the show are a refreshing addition; they feel genuine and relatable.
+The show might not be able to get to everything in 22 minutes, but black-ish does a great job sharing a small piece of how a seemingly minor hair decision can have a huge impact on a young Black girl.Share :